pyhctsa.operations.scaling.fluctuation_analysis

 q : Union[float, int], optional

-The parameter in the fluctuation function. q = 2 (default) gives RMS fluctuations.
+The parameter in the fluctuation function.
+The default is q = 2 which gives RMS fluctuations.

 wtf : str, optional